Baptism is the start of a journey - it is not a destination.

 There is no charge for a service of thanksgiving or baptism.

 Further Questions?
 Need to Know More?

 If you are unsure of what the best option is for you and your family, we would love to meet you for a chat!
 Feel free to contact us in order to find out more about; i) baptism of children, ii) baptism preparation, and iii) the service of thanksgiving for a birth of child.
-Feel free to contact our Ian (the vicar), should you wish to meet him and discuss further.
+Feel free to contact us should you wish to discuss this further.